AustinSHend/qMusicImportKit/README.md

     * Decode .flac to .wav, for feeding into LAME

 * `lame` (Linux) or [lame.exe](http://lame.sourceforge.net/) ([Unofficial binaries](http://rarewares.org/mp3-lame-bundle.php)) (Windows)
-    * Convert .wav to .mp3 (automatically gets .wavs from flac.exe, which is also required for MP3 conversions)
+    * Convert .wav to .mp3 (automatically gets .wavs from `flac, which is also required for MP3 conversions)

 * `oxipng` (Linux) or [oxipng.exe](https://github.com/shssoichiro/oxipng) (Windows)
 	* Compresses and strips metadata from .pngs and .bmps